Fruit and Nut

 For the purposes of this study, only one third of the land currently used for export markets and potentially suitable for orchards (approximately 100 000 ha), is actually allocated for orchards.
 This provides a generous reserve capacity.
 The actual breakdown might look something this:

 The same calculations for protein are as follows:

 Many of the orchard land allocated above would be suitable for low density livestock (for example sheep, pigs, geese, small breeds of cow) thereby providing additional food outputs.
 The sustainable level of grazing would be around 0.40 LU/ha (Livestock units per hectare).
 1 LU is equivalent of 1 dairy cow, 5-6 sheep, 3-4 sows or about 40 geese.
 Providing the trees were protected from potential damage from rubbing or grazing, the low density grazing of orchards would help recycle tree nutrients as well as reduce the incidence of persistant diseases such as canker and scab.

 In the early years of orchard establishment, the orchards could also be used for alley crops: crops grown between the lines of trees.
 Crops suitable for alley cultivation include grains and vegetables, as well as soft fruit.

-Does the allocation of 135 000 hectares of land for orchards seem crazy?
-If it does, compare it with over three million hectares of agricultural land (complete with annual subsidies of two billion euro, and imported animal feedstuff requirements of two million tonnes each year, plus a further three hundred thousand tonnes of artificial fertiliser) currently devoted to serving export markets, while Ireland imports nearly two thirds of the food it eats.
-Craziness is relative.
+Does the allocation of 135 000 hectares of land for orchards seem unrealistic?
+If it does, compare it with over three million hectares of agricultural land (complete with annual subsidies of two billion euro, and imported animal feedstuff requirements of two million tonnes each year, plus a further one million tonnes of artificial fertiliser) currently devoted to serving export markets, while Ireland imports nearly two thirds of the food it eats.